silviucpp/uuid2bin/README.md

 - InnoDB stores data in the PRIMARY KEY order and all the secondary keys also contain PRIMARY KEY.
 So having UUID as PRIMARY KEY makes the index bigger which can not be fit into the memory
 - Inserts are random and the data is scattered.

 The articles explains how to store UUID in an efficient way by re-arranging timestamp part of UUID.

 #### API

 This module includes two functions to convert a UUID into the ordered binary format and the other way around.

 The functions are:
 - `uuid_to_bin` - convert a uuid string into the ordered binary format
-- `bin_to_uuid` - convert the ordered binary format into the uuid string
+- `bin_to_uuid` - convert the ordered binary format into the uuid string  (you can use a second parameter in case you don't want the dashes as well)

 #### Compilation

 Just run `make compile` in the project root.
 This should work on linux and Mac OS X. Compiling scripts are not